CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 - It executes the argument `$pstmt` in the `fetchAll()` method.

-- It returns the array containing all of the remaining rows in the result set.
+- It returns the array that contains the result set of the remaining rows.

-- It assigns the array containing all of the remaining rows in the result set to the variable `$data`.
+- It assigns the return value of `fetchAll()` method to the variable `$data`.

 /// type=SS, answer=[4]